nirajvnec/testLTC/README.md

+Also, could you please share:

+One sample PBI report and one sample PG report, so I can test the upload/download functionality via Swagger?

+The Azure Storage container folder link where these files will appear after the upload?

 Do we need to refer to the file name or extension to identify whether it's a PBI or PG report?